Tips for parents, family, and caregivers on roommate matters

 Helping your student learn and grow

 College is an ideal time for your student to learn and grow, and having a college roommate is a true growth opportunity.
-Parents and families are partners in the college experience and can serve as a great support.
+Parents, families, and caregivers are partners in the college experience and can serve as a great support.
 Let your student experience and navigate each step of the roommate process.

 A great way to start.
 The first step of your student’s roommate process will be completing the roommate questionnaire on the housing application.
 It is important that your student be the person responding to the questions, and to do so honestly to result in a more open and satisfying roommate relationship.
 If you as a parent complete your student’s profile questions with how you think your student would (or should) answer, the resulting profile will likely not be fully accurate.
 Additionally, if you are standing over your student’s shoulder while answering the questions, it may cause some variance in how your student responds in front of you.
 We encourage you to provide that space for your student in this important first step.